 Students are introduced to ethical considerations, rules, regulations, forms, and techniques in recording medical documents.
-Transcription of various medical reports is required with
+Transcription of various medical reports is required with emphasis on competency in medical vocabulary, spelling, punctuation, and extensive usage of medical reference materials.

-AHMS 256 MEDICAL TRANSCRIPTION II
+AHMS 256 MEDICAL TRANSCRIPTION 11